pamoroso/suite8080/README.md

 The executable files generated and processed by the tools are supposed to run on any Intel 8080 system such as CP/M-80 computers, both actual devices and emulated ones.

-Suite8080, which was developed with [Replit](https://replit.com), requires Python 3.6 or later and has no other dependencies.
+Suite8080, which was developed with [Replit](https://replit.com), requires Python 3.6 or later and depends on Pytest for the unit tests.

 See the document `design.md` in the source tree for some design notes.